World 5 Most Sustainable Textile Fibers

 Pineapple Leaf Fiber (PALF)

 Pineapple leaf fiber composites are more significant materials for the replacement of non-renewable synthetic fibers in the automobile industry.
-Pineapple leaf fiber bolstered composites have several attractive features and benefits, such as eco-friendly, biodegradability, low cost, tenuity, easy mold-ability, and so on.
+Pineapple leaf fiber bolstered composites have several attractive features and benefits, such as eco-friendliness, biodegradability, low cost, tenuity, easy mold-ability, and so on.

 5. Banana Fiber